On the projective structures given by theta: Introduction

 \section{Introduction}

-A projective structure on a Riemann surface $Y$ is given by a covering of $Y$ by holomorphic coordinate charts such that all the transition functions are M\"obius transformations.
+A projective atlas on a Riemann surface $Y$ is given by a covering of $Y$ by holomorphic coordinate charts such that all the transition functions are M\"obius transformations.
 Two such coverings are called equivalent if their union also satisfies this property.
 A projective structure on $Y$ is an equivalence class of such coverings.
-Every Riemann surface admits a projective structure.
 A projective structure is called canonical if its construction does not require making choices.

+Every Riemann surface admits at least one projective structure.
+For example, fix a compact Riemann surface $Y$ of genus at least two and consider the universal covering $u\,:\,\mathbb{H}\,\lra\, Y$ of it given by the Poincar\'e-Koebe Uniformization Theorem.
+The covering $u$ is well defined uniquely up to a M\"obius transformation.
+Since the automorphisms of $\mathbb H$ are M\"obius transformations, any two coordinate functions on $Y$ given by a locally defined inverse of $u$ differ by a M\"obius transformation.
+Consequently, a covering of $Y$ by such coordinate charts produces a projective structure on $Y$.
+Therefore, the Uniformization Theorem gives a canonical projective structure on any compact Riemann surface.

-For example, the projective structure given by the uniformization theorem is canonical.
-As far as we know this was the only known canonical projective structure until another one was constructed, independently in \cite{EPG}, \cite{Lo}, using Hodge theoretic methods.
-The question was asked whether this projective structure coincides with the one given by the uniformization theorem.
-This was resolved in \cite{bcfp}, where it was shown that they are actually different.
-Subsequently, another canonical projective structure was constructed in \cite{BGV}.
-This constructed was done using the line in the space of sections of the second power of the theta line bundle on the Jacobian that is orthogonal to the sections vanishing at the origin.
+As far as we know the above one was the only known canonical projective structure until another one was constructed, independently in \cite{EPG}, \cite{Lo}, using Hodge theoretic methods.
+The question was asked whether this projective structure coincides with the one given by the Uniformization theorem.
+This question was resolved in \cite{bcfp}, where it was shown that they are actually different.
+It may be mentioned that the Hodge theoretic projective structure is defined in an indirect way exploiting a canonical bijection between the set of projective structures on $Y$ and a certain affine subspace of $H^0(3\Delta, \, K_{Y\times Y}\otimes \mathcal{O}_{Y\times Y}(2\Delta)\vert_{3\Delta})$, where $\Delta\,\subset\, Y\times Y$ is the reduced diagonal.
+The details on this correspondence will be recalled in Section \ref{section:ps}.

+Subsequently, again using this canonical identification between projective structures and certain sections over $3\Delta$, another canonical projective structure was constructed in \cite{BGV}.
+This third projective structure is constructed from the line in the space of sections of the second power of the theta line bundle on the Jacobian of $Y$ that is orthogonal to the sections vanishing at the origin of the Jacobian.
+We will outline the construction of this projective structure, together with the construction of the aforementioned Hodge theoretic projective structure, in Section \ref{section:ps}.